henokrb/MERN-CRUD/README.md

 Free and open-source MERN Stack CRUD Application built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.
 Developed with ❤️ by [Henok R. Bedassa](https://henok.us/).
 If you love my project please star ⭐️ my repo!

-**You can import the JSON File named 'Crud' to your MongoDB.
+**You can import the JSON File named 'Cruds' to your MongoDB.
 You will find it in the Server Folder**

 [Download](https://github.com/jackbalageru/MERN-CRUD) | [Developer Portfolio](https://henok.us)